-You’re looking out over a sweeping landscape from an aerial view, mesmerized by the heights and gorgeous cliffside forest below you, when an epic, Morgan Freeman or David Attenborough style voice booms out from somewhere behind the camera: “Nature… the great outdoors…”
+You’re looking out over a sweeping landscape, mesmerized by the heights and gorgeous forest below you, when an epic, Morgan Freeman style voice booms out from somewhere behind the camera: “Nature… the great outdoors…”

-That’s called a voice-over, often abbreviated to V.O., and is one of the most well-known and most-often used film tricks.
-Whether used as a narration device, a shorthand tool for commercials, or as a comedic effect in countless TV, movies, and short viral videos, most people are familiar with the voice-over technique thanks to its prevalence in pop culture and media.
+This is called a voiceover, often abbreviated to V.O., and is one of the most well-known video production techniques.
+Whether used as a narration device, a shorthand tool for commercials, or as a comedic effect in countless TV shows, movies, and short-form videos, most people are familiar with the voiceover technique thanks to its prevalence in pop culture and media.

-So what makes a voice-over great?
-How do you plan a video around voice-over, or is it the other way around?
-When do you use voice-over instead of dialogue or music?
-How do you pick the right voice actor for your video’s voice-over?
+However, knowing what a voiceover is doesn’t mean you know how how to do it well.
+So, what makes a voiceover great?
+Do you plan a video around voiceover, or is it the other way around?
+When do you use voiceover instead of dialogue or music?
+How do you pick the right voice actor for your video’s voiceover?

-We’re going to answer all of those questions below, so without further adieu, let’s dive into the wonderful world of voice-overs!
+We’re going to answer all of these questions below, so without further ado, let’s dive into the wonderful world of voiceovers!

-Have you ever tried to create and implement your own voice-over on one of your videos, but been confused on how or when you should do it?
-For first-timers, it can be tricky to know how to put a voice-over together as part of your video.
-Here’s a quick step by step guide:
+Have you ever tried to create and implement your own voiceover on one of your videos, but didn’t know how or when you should do it?
+For first-timers, it can be tricky to know how to put a voiceover together as part of your video.
+Here’s a quick step-by-step guide:

 - Then, add any title screens, end credits, and subtitles, and finish your video!

-A great voice-over will, first and foremost, emotionally communicate what your video is about.
-Whether it’s a narrator telling a story, asking the audience a question, or rallying a community to a cause, the voice-over should be passionate, clear, concise, and most importantly, important to the narrative.
+A great voiceover will, first and foremost, emotionally communicate what your video is about.
+Whether it’s a narrator telling a story, asking the audience a question, or rallying a community to a cause, the voiceover should be passionate, clear, concise, and most importantly, true to the narrative.

-For example, if your voice-over is just describing is happening on screen, without adding new context or details to what we are seeing that we might not otherwise know, then it doesn’t belong in your video.
-Just describing what an audience can see themselves does not provide value to the video, and it’s why many first-time screenwriters and filmmakers are advised not to rely on or use voice-over at all to tell their stories.
+For example, if your voiceover is just describing what is happening on screen without adding new context or details to what we are seeing, then it doesn’t belong in your video.
+Just describing what an audience can see themselves does not provide value to the video, and it’s why many first-time screenwriters and filmmakers are advised not to rely on or use voiceover at all to tell their stories.

-The same is true for voice-over in advertisements and marketing videos.
-If your ad has a narrator or celebrity spokesman, that person’s voice-over should be important to the storytelling of the ad or video, not just explaining what you are seeing.
+The same is true for voiceover in video marketing videos.
+If your ad has a narrator or celebrity spokesman, that person’s voiceover should be important to the storytelling of the ad or video, not just explaining what people are seeing.

-As an example, if your video’s written script copy is the most important part, then you can use the accompanying visuals to underline certain key value points your voice-over is making.
+For example, if your video’s script is the most important part, then you can use the accompanying visuals to underline certain key value points your voiceover is making.

-Meanwhile, if your video’s visuals are the most important part of your ad, then your voice-over should be emphasizing and adding more context or extra details to what’s being seen on screen.
-And if your voice-over isn’t necessary to communicate this video’s core idea, then maybe you don’t need voice over for this video at all.
+Meanwhile, if your video’s visuals are the most important part of your ad, then your voiceover should be emphasizing and adding more context or extra details to what’s being seen on screen.

 As a rule of thumb, before you go out and shoot anything, you should script out what you want your video to look and sound like.
-This is good advice for almost every type of commercial or marketing video you shoot, even if you are just writing down the concept and certain visuals you want to see, but especially if you plan to include any voice-over.
+This is good advice for almost every type of marketing video you shoot, even if you are just writing down the concept and certain visuals you want to see, but especially if you plan to include any voiceover.

-There may be times where you are struggling to come up with voice-over for a certain video at the script level.
-Or you might be making one of the many video types we talk about and make for our clients that don’t require any voice-over at all, and as such, your video doesn’t actually need any pre-written voice-over.
+There may be times where you are struggling to come up with voiceover for a certain video at the script level.
+Or you might be making one of the many video types we make for our clients that don’t require any voiceover at all, and as such, your video doesn’t actually need any pre-written voiceover.

-In those instances, the use of voice-over or not should be dictated by the script.
-If you are writing a script with scenes in it where actors do all the talking, you most likely don’t need a narrator or voice-over – except if you are having a narrator come in at the end of the video to emphasize a key selling point or value proposition, which is totally at your discretion.
+In those instances, the use of voiceover should be dictated by the script.
+If you are writing a script with scenes in it where actors do all the talking, you most likely don’t need a narrator or voiceover, except if you are having a narrator come in at the end of the video to emphasize a key selling point or value proposition, which is totally at your discretion.

 This could happen if you go out and film some great footage on the day, but feel your video is missing some important context in the edit room.
 Like you’re trying to make an event video, and wanted to expand on what’s seen on screen by sharing how many people attended and why this event was important to your company.

-Picking the right voice-actor for your video is more about a voice’s feeling and tone than it is about that voice-actor being the most talented or well-known.
-Obviously, some actors have better voices than others – take the epic voices of Morgan Freeman and David Attenborough as examples.
-But not all videos require the epic narration of such prestigious caliber.
+Picking the right voice actor for your video is more about a voice’s feeling and tone than it is about that voice actor being the most talented or well-known.
+Obviously, some actors have better voices than others, but not all videos require epic narration of prestigious caliber.
 It all depends on the type of video you are creating.

-For example, if your video has more of a laid back vibe, you might want more chill, surfer-like voice to sooth your audience and bring them to your level.
-Or if you have a more intense work-out product, you may want a manly, gruff sounding voice to get your viewers pumped about the benefits of your extreme brand of fitness!
-You might want a soft, bubbly voice to advertise a kid’s product – or an actual kid’s voice to communicate the genuine excitement of a cool new toy!
+For example, if your video has more of a laid back vibe, you might want a more chill, surfer-like voice to sooth your audience and bring them to your level.
+Or if you have a more intense workout product, you may want a manly, gruff sounding voice to get your viewers pumped about the benefits of your extreme brand of fitness!
+You might want a soft, bubbly voice to advertise a kid’s product, or an actual kid’s voice to communicate the genuine excitement of a cool new toy!

-In voice-casting, just like regular casting, it’s all about the attitude and tone that a voice can bring, and whether that fits with your video.
-You don’t need the best actor – just the one that fits the video, story, or product the best.
-You do want to make sure they can capture all the nuance and emotion of your script, however.
-Nothing is worse than a flat, monotone voice-over that doesn’t inspire or hype anyone up, but puts them to sleep.
+In voice casting, just like regular casting, it’s all about the attitude and tone that a voice can bring, and whether that fits with your video.
+You don’t need the best actor, just the one that fits the story or product the best.

-We at Lemonlight create videos with awesome voice-overs all the time.
-From writing, to casting, to recording and editing, working with high quality voice-overs for high quality videos is one of our specialties, and we’d love to help you no matter what stage you are in your video production process.
+At Lemonlight, we create videos with awesome voiceovers all the time.
+From writing to casting to recording and editing, working with high quality voiceovers for high quality videos is one of our specialties, and we’d love to help you no matter what stage you are in your video production process.
 Schedule an intro call now and we can help you get started right away!